Frequently Asked Questions

 Commit to C.A.R.E. was developed in 2021 by the AIHA and IBEC, under a cooperative grant agreement funded in part by a CDC/NIOSH grant.

-The Commit to C.A.R.E. pledge was designed for organizations and the workers that work for them.
+Commit to C.A.R.E. was designed for organizations and the workers that work for them.

-Commit to C.A.R.E. stands for community awareness for risk reduction and equity.
+Commit to C.A.R.E. stands for community awareness for risk reduction and community engagement.

-The goal of the Commit to C.A.R.E. pledge is to drive the commitment from the leadership level down to the individual level.
+The goal of Commit to C.A.R.E. is to drive the commitment from the leadership level down to the individual level.

 It is about an individual taking responsibility to care for and protect their family, friends, co-workers, and community.